6block/zkwork_aleo_gpu_worker/FAQ.md

 3. The Mining Profit chat at [aleo.info charts page](https://aleo.info/charts) shows everyday profit per hashrate in history.
 4. The [Aleoscan calculator](https://aleoscan.io/calc) shows the current profit per hashrate.

-The ratio calculated on the profit page, plus the pool fee, should be close to the values displayed on these three pages.
+Miner's `profit ÷ average_hashrate ÷ (1 - pool_fee_rate)` should be close to the values displayed on these three pages.
 Therefore, even with the same hashrate, daily profit fluctuates.